-20 Petitions and Joint Letters
+19 Petitions and Joint Letters

-- 20.1 A petition or joint letter must be presented to the next available meeting of Council where the petition or joint letter is received at least seven business days before the meeting of Council. - 20.2 A petition or joint letter shall not be presented at a meeting of Council or received by Council unless it meets the definition under these Governance Rules, unless it is specifically resolved by Council to receive the petition or joint letter in a non-conforming format. - 20.3 When a petition or joint letter presented to a meeting of the Council relates to a planning application, it will be received by Council at the next available Council meeting and subsequently considered as a formal submission to the planning application whether the application is determined by Council or under delegation. - 20.4 When a petition or joint letter presented to a meeting of the Council relates to an item of business on the agenda, the submission is to be considered by Council as part of its deliberations on such item. - 20.5 Unless Council determines to consider it as an item of urgent business, no motion (other than a motion to receive the same) may be made on any petition or joint letter, until the next meeting of Council after that at which the petition or joint letter has been presented, unless it is addressed under subclauses 20.3 or 20.4. - 20.6 The Chair may disallow any petition or joint letter which is considered to: - 20.6.1 Relate to a matter beyond the power or duties of Council; - 20.6.2 Be defamatory, indecent, offensive, abusive, irrelevant, trivial or objectionable in language or nature; - 20.6.3 Be confidential in nature or of legal significance; - 20.6.4 Be repetitive of a question already answered (whether at the same or any earlier meeting); - 20.6.5 Be aimed to embarrass a Councillor or member of Council staff; - 20.6.6 Relate to personnel matters; - 20.6.7 Relate to the personal hardship of any resident or ratepayer; - 20.6.8 Relate to proposed developments or legal advice; - 20.6.9 Relate to matters affecting the security of Council property; - 20.6.10 Relate to a matter which has already been acted on; - 20.6.11 Relate to any other matter which Council considers would prejudice the Council or any person; or - 20.6.12 Relate to a matter for which there is already a primary avenue of redress such as planning permits or amendments which will be addressed through the planning submissions process. - 20.7 An officer report pertaining to any petition or joint letter may be required at the next Meeting of Council (if the petition has not been dealt with in accordance with the provisions of subclauses 20.3, 20.4 or 20.5).
+- 19.1 A petition or joint letter must be presented to the next available meeting of Council where the petition or joint letter is received at least 10 business days before the meeting of Council. - 19.2 A petition or joint letter shall not be presented at a meeting of Council or received by Council unless it meets the definition under these Governance Rules, unless it is specifically resolved by Council to receive the petition or joint letter in a non-conforming format. - 19.3 When a petition or joint letter presented to a meeting of the Council relates to a planning application, it will be received by Council at the next available Council meeting and subsequently considered as a formal submission to the planning application whether the application is determined by Council or under delegation. - 19.4 When a petition or joint letter presented to a meeting of the Council relates to an item of business on the agenda, the submission is to be considered by Council as part of its deliberations on such item. - 19.5 Unless Council determines to consider it as an item of urgent business, no motion (other than a motion to receive the same) may be made on any petition or joint letter, until the next meeting of Council after that at which the petition or joint letter has been presented, unless it is addressed under subclauses 19.3 or 19.4. - 19.6 The Chair may disallow any petition or joint letter which is considered to: - 19.6.1 Relate to a matter beyond the power or duties of Council; - 19.6.2 Be defamatory, indecent, offensive, abusive, irrelevant, trivial or objectionable in language or nature; - 19.6.3 Be confidential in nature or of legal significance; - 19.6.4 Be repetitive of a question already answered (whether at the same or any earlier meeting); - 19.6.5 Be aimed to embarrass a Councillor, Council staff, or other individuals, parties or government agencies; - 19.6.6 Relate to personnel matters; - 19.6.7 Relate to the personal hardship of any resident or ratepayer; - 19.6.8 Relate to proposed developments or legal advice; - 19.6.9 Relate to matters affecting the security of Council property; - 19.6.10 Relate to a matter which has already been acted on; - 19.6.11 Relate to any other matter which Council considers would prejudice the Council or any person; or - 19.6.12 Relate to a matter for which there is already a primary avenue of redress such as planning permits or amendments which will be addressed through the planning submissions process. - 19.7 An officer report pertaining to any petition or joint letter may be required at a Meeting of Council within three months of the date the petition was received (if the petition has not been dealt with in accordance with the provisions of subclauses 19.3, 19.4 or 19.5).

-21 Reports from Officers
+20 Reports from Officers

-- 21.1 Any report(s) by Officers to a Council meeting must contain a recommendation except for a report responding to a notice of motion, and be in the appropriate report style format. - 21.2 When Officer reports are before a Council meeting the Chair must ask a Councillor to move an appropriate motion.
+20.1 Any report(s) by Officers to a Council meeting must contain a recommendation except for a report responding to a notice of motion, and be in the appropriate report style format.

-22 Urgent Business
+21 Urgent Business